TechAriel/azure-data-fundamentals-dp900/06-power-bi-data-visualisation/README.md

-# Power BI Data Modeling & Visualization
+# Power BI Data Modelling & Visualisation

-This exercise explores data modeling and visualization using Power BI Desktop as part of the
+This exercise explores data modelling and visualisation using Power BI Desktop as part of the

 > Azure Data Fundamentals (DP-900) learning path.